 Moorland ponds literally buzz with azure blue Dragonflies and wonderful varieties of Butterflies and Damselflies.

 Most famous of all are the herds of Wild Dartmoor Ponies, hardy beasts that will entertain and enchant you as they pass by on an endless migration across the moors to find better grazing.
-Needing more effort to spot, but there all the same, are the deer, otter, adders and foxes of the lower river valleys .....and then there is that hound !
+Needing more effort to spot, but there all the same, are the deer, otter, adders and foxes of the lower river valleys .....and then of course there is that legendary hound !

 Along the way you will rest in a steady procession of picture postcard thatched villages, bustling market towns and hardy moorland hamlets each unique in their history and location offering something new for the Dartmoor Pilgrim to explore and experience on each different overnight stop.
 Stay in pretty B&B Cottages or stone floor and oak beamed Inns that have stood since the 15th Century.
 Places where on arrival you will be welcomed in (as has always been the way with tired travellers from the moor), to sit down to Cream Teas, strong cloudy cider, fresh trout from the river or hearty roasts of local game.